youzan/zent/packages/zent/src/popover/README_en-US.md

 `onBeforeShow` and `onBeforeClose` will return a  `Promise`，`Popover` will open/close after `Promise` resolve，if  `Promise` reject, open/close opreation will stop.

-if you do not use `Promise`, `onBeforeShow` and `onBeforeClose` also supports two arguments `callback` and `escapse`, you have to manual call `callback` to open/close in `onBeforeShow` and `onBeforeClose`. manual call `escape` to stop open/close opreation.
+If you do not use `Promise`, `onBeforeShow` and `onBeforeClose` also supports two arguments `callback` and `escapse`, you have to manual call `callback` to open/close in `onBeforeShow` and `onBeforeClose`. manual call `escape` to stop open/close opreation.

 `onBeforeShow(callback: ?function, escape: ?escape): ?Promise`

-every kinds of trigger has it's own API to control component behavior, custom trigger can specifies it's parameter.
+Every kinds of trigger has it's own API to control component behavior, custom trigger can specifies it's parameter.

 #### Trigger.Click